churchers/vm-bhyve/README.md

     grub_run0="kopenbsd -h com0 -r sd0a /bsd"
     grub_run1="boot"

-The partition option is not required, the following is also functional:
+The `grub_run_partition` option is not required.
+By default vm-bhyve will use `hd0,1`, which is correct in most cases.
+It's also possible to specify the correct device and partition directly in the grub commands:

     grub_run0="kopenbsd -h com0 -r sd0a (hd0,openbsd1)/bsd"
     grub_run1="boot"